CU-ESIIL/Summit_group_2026_11/docs/index.md

 Our working question:

+-Predicting spread area of wildfires if iginited
+-High burn probabilities that were not impacted in previous wildfires?
 ...

 What would count as progress:

-...
+-Create a reproducable workflow incorporating earth embeddings to inform digital twin -earth embeddings for potential impacted areas/footprints

 ## Hypotheses/Intentions [Optional: probably not relevant if you are creating an educational tool]

 ## Why this matters (the “upshot”) 📣 { #why-this-matters .oasis-report-out-section .oasis-report-out-day2 }

-This matters because:
+This matters because: Wildfires causes human life risks, damages infrastructure and impact livelihoods, early prediction and limiting its impact can save lives and reduce its impact on economy.
 ...

-People who could use this:
+People who could use this: Local governments, fire fightings teams, forest services

 ...